-Looking for small business marketing strategies that work?
-Well, you’ve come to the right place!
+Are you looking for low-cost small business marketing strategies that work?
+Then you’ve come to the right place!

 - Who is your ideal customer?

 - What do they like doing?

 - Where do they hang out?

 - What are their potential job roles?

 As long as you know who you’re targeting, the following strategies can help you grow your business if implemented correctly.

 A good way to boost sales is to offer your expertise for free.
 But, of course, this doesn’t mean you must provide your entire services or product line for free.
 That would be bad for business.

 Eben Pagan, an entrepreneur coach, calls it “moving the free line.”
 The idea is to offer something for free that can help you reach your target audience faster but doesn’t cost the business a lot.